Lifers indicated in bold

 One Sunday night, a team of intrepid birders assembled at a harbor on Sheepshead Bay.
 This team included Paulagics operator Paul Guris, Field Guides tour leader Tom Johnson, Doug Gochfield, Macaulay Library staff member Jay McGowan, Stony Brook professor Doug Futuyma (who, co-authored the textbook I used for my principles of evolution class), Gail Benson, Peter Paul, Sean Sime, fellow young birder Adrian Burke, and, of course, myself.
 The plan was to motor out to Hudson canyon, a submarine canyon at the edge of the continental shelf, overnight to get there at dawn, bird in the area for as long as possible, and then return to port around 9 pm.
 Once at the canyon, we would set up a chum slick in hopes of attracting petrels, shearwaters, and storm-petrels.
 We would also keep an eye on the skies for terns, jaegers, and the highly coveted South Polar Skua.
 Our main target is the White-faced Storm-Petrel, a seabird of the southern oceans that has only recently occurred regularly off the continental shelf in the North Atlantic.
 We were also given the usual ground rules: only biodegradable material goes in the toilets unless it comes out the way it went in, stay out of the cabin if you get seasick, etc… but most importantly, no bananas, an old superstition that bringing a banana on a boat is bad luck.
 With the rules set and our sleeping arrangements figured out, we boarded and set sail for the open sea…

 I could barely sleep through the night with the pitching and tossing of a moving boat, only drifting in and out of consciousness.
 Just before daybreak, I heard the flight calls of what I thought sounded like a Solitary Sandpiper.
-Then I saw the shape of a bird flying through the boat’s lights, most likely a storm-petrel.
-Could it be a White-faced?
+Then I saw the shape of a bird flying over the boat through the lights, first thinking it was the sandpiper, then another though crossed my mind: was that a storm-petrel?
+White-faced?
 Since everyone else was sleeping and I didn’t have a camera handy, I had no way of confirming my suspicions.

 We had barely reached the 1,000 fathom line (1 fathom is 6 feet for anyone who was wondering about the conversion factor) before we had our first Leach’s Storm-Petrel of the trip.
 Once we set up the slick, we had 3 more Leach’s, followed by a Band-rumped Storm-Petrel, four Black-capped Petrels, several Cory’s and Great Shearwaters, Wilson’s Storm-Petrels, and an Audubon’s Shearwater at 6:30.
 Unlike the oceanitid storm-petrels of the Southern Hemisphere like Wilson’s and White-faced, the storm-petrels of the northern hemisphere are a different family: the hydrobatids.
 These storm-petrels spend less time dancing on the surface of the water (or hopping like kangaroos in the case of White-faced) and instead spend more time flying over water; Leach’s flies more erratically, almost like a nighthawk and Band-rumped more smoothly.
 Because of their shorter legs, hydrobatids have to sit on the surface of the water and slurp food from the water unlike Wilson’s which can pick food off the surface.
 A third hydrobatid, European Storm-Petrel, is rare in North American waters.